Thank you for reading our post, please rate this article at the end.

 Jayco Greyhawk Series Class C motorhomes

-The first RV we chose for today’s study is Jayco Greyhawk Series Class C motorhome.
+The first RV we chose for today’s study is the Jayco Greyhawk Series Class C motorhome.
 This series has been around for about 16 years, which allowed us to get plenty of data to evaluate depreciation.

 Year | Year # | Model | Suggested List Price | Average Retail | Average Total Depreciation |